How to type Esperanto characters

 When we mention a menu item or the name of a button or some other widget, we give the label in English (with an Esperanto translation in brackets).
 If your system is in a different language you will need to translate it yourself into that language and look for an item with that or a similar name.
 Unfortunately, an Esperanto interface is available only for some distributions of Linux, e.g. Ubuntu Linux, but not for Microsoft Windows or Apple Macintosh, or any of the handheld devices.

-http://remush.be/esperanto/alunikodo.html this page allow you to convert between many different surrogate alphabets and the correct Esperanto letters.
+http://remush.be/esperanto/alunikodo.html allows you to convert between many different surrogate alphabets and the correct Esperanto letters.

-esperanto.typeit.org, this web page enables you to type accented letters without having an Esperanto layout.
-You can follow the instructions on the site to type the text and afterwards copy it to a document on your PC.
+esperanto.typeit.org allows you to type accented letters without having an Esperanto layout.
+You can follow the instructions on the site to type the text and afterwards copy it to a document on your computer.